codewarr1or/Velvotek-Status/README-LOCAL-SETUP.md

 - Check that ports 80 and 443 are open
 - Verify domain ownership

-Your Velvotek Status dashboard should now be accessible at `https://velvotek.xyz` with full SSL encryption and WebSocket support!
+Your Velvotek Status dashboard should now be accessible at `https://status.velvotek.xyz` with full SSL encryption and WebSocket support!
+The admin panel is available at `https://status.velvotek.xyz/admin`.

 ## Troubleshooting